gmcmillan100/docs/markdown.md

 # Critical System and Applications
 ```

-Tip.
-For heading Markdown-to-Jekyll frontend conversion to work on Github Pages (https://gmcmillan100.github.io/docs/freebsd.html), there must be a blank space immediately before the Heading (#).
+Tips.
+For Markdown-to-Jekyll frontend conversion to work for headings on Github Pages (https://gmcmillan100.github.io/docs/freebsd.html), the following must be true:

+* The line immediately before the heading hash (#) must be blank
+* No blank space after the #

 # Resources